 That’s why you should identify and inline the critical CSS in the HTML code.
 You can do it by using a Critical Path CSS generator.
 After that, you can load the non-critical CSS file asynchronously by applying the following pattern.

 If you want to take care of CSS files most simply and effectively, WP Rocket is what you need.
-The Optimize CSS delivery feature defers non-critical CSS and inline critical CSS with absolutely no effort from your side — you don’t need to do anything else.
+The Optimize CSS delivery feature removes unused CSS with absolutely no effort from your side — you don’t need to do anything else.

-In the File optimization tab, you only have to flag the option and let the plugin do the job for you:
+In the File optimization tab, you only have to “Remove unused CSS” option and let the plugin do the job for you: